 § Admission to PhD Training

-(1) The University Doctoral Council (EDT) annually announces the conditions for admission to organised PhD training in an official information bulletin provided by the Educational Authority; the announcement is published on the homepage of the University School of Ph.D.
-Studies (EDI).
+(1) The University Doctoral Council (EDT) annually announces the conditions for admission to organised PhD training in an official information bulletin provided by the Educational Authority; the announcement is published on the Homepage of the PhD training.

 (2) Applications for PhD training can be submitted by those having a University diploma (in a bicyclical higher education Master - MSc degree), and by students who have enrolled in the final year of a Masters degree at medical, dental, pharmaceutical or other faculties expecting to acquire a MSc diploma no more than six months later, which is predicted on the basis of the pace of their educational advancement.
 In the event of a successful PhD entrance exam, their registration to the School of PhD Studies is only possible after the acquisition of the diploma which entitles them for PhD training.

+Pursuant to Section 53 (3) of the National Higher Education Act (Nftv.), as of 1 January 2022 the PhD student legal status can be also acquired by preparing individually and passing the PhD complex examination while participating in an undergraduate university specialisation such as general medicine, dentistry or pharmacy and the postgraduate credits acquired during the period of the Master’s program are credited at the doctoral procedure based on the provisions of the Doctoral Regulation of the institution of higher education.

 (3) The University Doctoral Council (EDT) decides on the possibilities, conditions, methods and procedural fees of the entrance procedure of PhD training (Appendix III.
 3-5..).
 The amount of the procedural fee per application must not exceed the limit defined by law.